 Spare Change Challenge

-Our club is starting a new year for our fundraiser for March of Dimes.
+Our club is starting a new year for our fundraiser for Kids in Distress.
 Two new teams have been chosen with two new leaders.
 There is Kelly Parker captain for Tropical Tykes and Donna Howard for Babies in Paradise.
-We are still asking all members to gather and bring in as many dimes they can and donate them to either team.
-The leaders will have a pink or blue baby bottle for you to put the dimes in at the meetings
+We are still asking all members to gather and bring in as much spare change they can and donate them to either team.
+The leaders will have a pink or blue baby bottle for you to put the change in at the meetings

 or at other club gatherings.
-At the end of a year we will add up which team has the most for their name and team name on the plaque, all money will go to March of Dimes.
+At the end of a year we will add up which team has the most for their name and team name on the plaque, all money will go to Kids in Distress.
 Please help!
-The name of the fundraiser has been changed so we can change the charity we donate to if we wish.

 Last year's Challenge was between Captains Candi Lozowski with team Pinky Poo and Austin Piechotte with team Blue Water Babies.
 After a year of begging for spare change they raised just under $1,000.00 with only a $12.00 difference between them.
 Team Pinky Poo was higher and Candi's name was the first name on the plaque.
 The real winner here is March of Dimes!
 Thanks to everyone!